MichaelCurrin/learn-to-code/README.md

 - In 2017, I started my first tech job as Backend Developer.
 - I have since picked up a lot of experienced in work projects and continue to keep my skills sharp with personal projects and community projects and learning new languages, libraries and concepts.
 - Some of my favorite topics
-	- Web scraping
+	- Web scraping (Using Python)
-	- Social media data analysis
+	- Social media data analysis (Using social media APIs and Pythong)
-	- Data viz (with Google Data Stud
+	- Data viz (with Google Data Studio, D3 and Python libraries)
 	- Static site building (Using mostly Jekyll and a bit of Hugo)
 	- Web applications (I've worked with Flask, CherryPy and Django)
 	- Databases (I've worked with MySQL, Postgres, SQLite and MongoDB)
+	- GraphQL (Fetching data from APIs like Github V4 API and a bit of setting up my own API).
 	- DevOps (I've work with deploy and backup pipelines and containerizing an application

 ## Contributing